dmethi/ff2021/season-recap-week-4.md

 Only 3 other teams would've had a winning record to start the season with the Sitarams schedule.

+> __Phenomenal start to the year has you at 3-1 with the highest points scored in the league and your only loss coming at the hands of the only undefeated team in the league.
+How do you assess your season so far?__
+>  I think we’ve had a solid start so far, been very consistent but our RB 1 and QB consistency is an area that needs to be cleaned up for us.
+I feel like this season is off to a great start as our team has consistently been among the highest scorers every week and the highest scorer so far this year.
+>  __Your roster does seem to be pretty top-heavy with top-2 WR/TE groups but bottom-5 everywhere else.
+What’s the plan for the roster moving forward - are you trying to spread the wealth a little to the other positions or riding your starts at WR/TE?
+How do you capitalize on this start and ensure a spot in the playoffs?__
+>  Well we expect moderate regression from our WRs, Waller is playing exactly how we expect if not slightly worse.
+We also expect an uptick in Taylor’s production especially his red zone efficiency.
+At the end of the day we can only hope these factors even out and we continue playing at a similar level.
+Although top heavy rn, we feel like our roster has the tools to be the most well rounded team as the season carries on.
+Herbert has been that top tier QB the past 2 weeks, and JT has showed the RB1 flashes last week.
+Add that to an overqualified RB2, the best WR group in the league, and a top 2 tight end - we feel as though we are in a comfortable place in terms of making it to the playoffs this year.

 ### 3. Madurais

 {% include_relative recap4/armadurai_record.html %}